 In this section, you will learn how to change your chart type quickly.
 Select the cell first!
 After that, locate the type group:

 With a single click, you can convert the default type to another type.

 Highlight Data Points on the Chart

 For better readability, it is important to place markers to highlight the key data points on the chart.
 You can apply color markers for the max and min points and negative data points too.
 Furthermore, you can highlight the first and last data points on the series.

 In the example below, we will show you how to apply colors to highlight the min and max data.

 Under the Show section, you have four options:

 - High and Low Point: Highlight the highest or lowest data point in the selected group.

 - Toggle First and Last Point: You can highlight the first or last data point in the selected sparkline group.

 - Negative Points: You can highlight the negative values on the selected series with a different color or marker.

 - Markers: Apply markers for all data points on the line.
-Good to know that this marker is valid for only line!
+Good to know that this marker is valid for only one line!

 Deleting the Sparklines

 If you want to delete a cell that contains sparkline, you have to apply a little trick.
 Try to use the delete key; nothing will happen.

 To delete the cell content, use these steps below: